In-flight Entertainment Solutions (IFE) – Evolution and Emerging Trends

 Various airlines services have installed routers to provide free Wi-Fi to their passengers.
 In several aircraft, data communication via satellite system allows passengers to connect to live Internet from the individual In-flight entertainment units or their laptops via the in-flight Wi-Fi access.
 Using Wi-Fi, passengers can access movies, music, games and other entertainment media from their own devices and enjoy their journey.

-Most of the airlines and ODMs are now looking at in-flight entertainment devices that offers Virtual Reality entertainment experience on-board where a passenger can just pop on the immersive glasses and watch movies or play games.
+Most of the airlines and ODMs are now looking at IFE devices that offers Virtual Reality entertainment experience on-board where a passenger can just pop on the immersive glasses and watch movies or play games.
 These immersive headsets present a viable way of improving passenger comfort and satisfaction.

 Technological advancements in consumer electronics have contributed to the development of advanced in-flight entertainment systems to enhance the passenger experience.
 For instance, Virgin America is presently testing the new EcoV2 monitors developed by Panasonic.
 Various airlines are collaborating with In-flight Entertainment Solution manufacturers to introduce jazz seat concept that offers several benefits such as improved touch sensors and display, integrated passenger control unit, and programmable attendant call buttons.
 With the increasing frequency of travel and the number of options available, the passenger will be more discerning in choosing an airline.